 Pretty Link Pro

 People use the Pretty Link Pro WordPress plugin to redirect their affiliate links.

 Usually, affiliate links are a bunch of gibberish and look kind of scary – they certainly don’t look inviting enough to click.
-The Pretty Link Plugin let’s you clean up those links so that they look something like your-website dot com/Amazon (or whatever place you are linking to).
+The Pretty Link Plugin let’s you clean up those links so that they look something like your-website dot com/Target (or whatever place you are linking to).

 I think of the Yoast SEO plugin as kind of the gold standard and it is one of my essential blogging tools.